kubevault/unsealer/docs/reference/vault-unsealer_run.md

       --google.storage-prefix string        The prefix to use for values store in Google Cloud Storage -h, --help                                help for run
-      --insecure-tls                        To skip tls verification when communicating with vault server --mode string                         Select the mode to use 'google-cloud-kms-gcs' => Google Cloud Storage with encryption using Google KMS; 'aws-kms-ssm' => AWS SSM parameter store using AWS KMS; 'azure-key-vault' => Azure Key Vault Secret store
+      --insecure-tls                        To skip tls verification when communicating with vault server --k8s.secret-name string              Secret name to use when creating secret containing root token and shared keys --mode string                         Select the mode to use 'google-cloud-kms-gcs' => Google Cloud Storage with encryption using Google KMS; 'aws-kms-ssm' => AWS SSM parameter store using AWS KMS; 'azure-key-vault' => Azure Key Vault Secret store; 'kubernetes-secret' => Kubernetes secret to store unseal keys
       --overwrite-existing                  overwrite existing unseal keys and root tokens, possibly dangerous!
       --retry-period duration               How often to attempt to unseal the vault instance (default 10s) --secret-shares int                   Total count of secret shares that exist (default 5)